Register a Teradata Connection

 Create the database user

 1. Create a new user in Teradata to serve as the Immuta system account.
-Immuta will use this system account continuously to crawl the database you register.
+Immuta will use this system account continuously to crawl the connection.

 Register a Teradata connection